CiiruNgunjiri/airbnb-clone-project/README.md

 Security is crucial in this project to protect user data, maintain trust, ensure safe financial transactions, and provide a reliable and robust platform.
 Implementing these measures helps prevent data breaches, unauthorized access, and service disruptions, which are essential for a successful booking platform.

 ---
+## CI/CD Pipeline

+Continuous Integration and Continuous Delivery (CI/CD) pipelines are automated workflows that streamline the process of building, testing, and deploying software.
+By automating these steps, CI/CD pipelines help ensure code quality, reduce manual errors, and accelerate the release of new features and bug fixes.
+This automation enables development teams to deliver updates more frequently and reliably, improving collaboration and overall software quality.

+For the Airbnb Clone project, CI/CD pipelines are essential to maintain a consistent and efficient development process, allowing rapid integration of new code changes, automated testing, and seamless deployment to staging or production environments.
+This reduces downtime and ensures that the application remains stable and secure as it evolves.

+Common tools used to implement CI/CD pipelines in this project include GitHub Actions for automating workflows, Docker for containerizing the application to ensure consistent environments, and Celery for managing asynchronous tasks.
+Together, these tools help create a robust pipeline that supports continuous development, testing, and deployment.
+---

 This repository will serve as the foundation for building and maintaining the backend services of the Airbnb Clone application.